Mike Piazza: Legacy

 Piazza managed the USA team in the 2011 futures game wearing a Mets cap to the event.

 On January 9, 2013, Piazza failed to be elected to Baseball Hall of Fame, receiving only 57.8% of the votes and falling short of the 75% qualifying votes.
 He stated that he would address the performance-enhancing drugs and steroid rumors in his book Long Shot.
 In his second appearance on the ballot, Piazza's percentage numbers did rise (62.2%), but not to the 75% needed to be inducted.
 Piazza again failed to make the Hall of Fame in 2015, receiving 69.9% of the votes needed (28 votes shy of the mark).
 On January 6, 2016, Piazza was elected to the Baseball Hall of Fame, receiving 83% of the vote.

 Piazza was inducted into the New York Mets Hall of Fame on September 29, 2013.
-The New York Mets retired his uniform number, 31, in a ceremony on July 30, 2016 prior to the Mets' game against the Colorado Rockies at Citi Field.
+The New York Mets retired his uniform number, 31, in a ceremony on July 30, 2016, prior to the Mets' game against the Colorado Rockies at Citi Field.

 A triangular pennant bearing Piazza's surname and uniform number is in the background of character Peter Parker's bedroom in the 2019 film Spider-Man: Far From Home.
-The song 'Piazza, New York Catcher' by Scottish rock band Belle & Sebastian is about Piazza.
+The song 'Piazza, New York Catcher' by Scottish indie pop band Belle & Sebastian is about Piazza.
 Piazza's autobiography, entitled Long Shot, was released in February 2013.

 Acting

-Piazza has appeared in the movie Two Weeks Notice and has acted in various TV shows and commercials.
-During the 1994–95 MLB strike, Piazza and a handful of other striking players appeared as themselves in the November 27, 1994 episode of Married... with Children.
+Piazza appeared in the movie Two Weeks Notice.
+He has acted in various TV shows and commercials.
+During the 1994–95 MLB strike, Piazza and a handful of other striking players appeared as themselves in the November 27, 1994, episode of Married...with Children.

 On May 3, 2013, Piazza debuted with the Miami City Ballet, saying a few lines in the role of a hit man in the troupe's production of Slaughter on Tenth Avenue.
-Piazza wants to increase the reputation of ballet among sports fans as a result of his daughters' attendance at a ballet school.
+Piazza sought to increase the reputation of ballet among sports fans after his daughter attended a ballet school.

 In 2023, Piazza appeared on the Fox reality challenge series Special Forces: World's Toughest Test.